Last summer, China unveiled a plan to become the world leader in artificial intelligence, aiming to create a $150 billion industry by 2030.

 In the rest of this article, we explain why understanding China is valuable.
 Then, we suggest concrete career steps you could take along this path, both in the short and long term, whether you have a Chinese or Western background.
 We’ll also explain why we don’t think outreach in China is a good idea right now.

 There are already several people going down this path, but we need a lot more expertise and connections.
 In the next few years, it seems useful for up to 10-20 people in the community to develop significant expertise across the relevant topics.

-For this reason, we recently began working with a part-time specialist advisor focused on China (Brian Tse), who co-authored this post, and can provide one-on-on-one advice, introductions to others working in this area, and help finding funding.
+For this reason, we co-authored this post with a specialist, Brian Tse.
+He can also provide one-on-on-one advice, introductions to others working in this area, and help finding funding.

 Table of Contents

 - 1 Why is it important to understand China?